 MAINTENANCE GRANTS (in partnership with the Pilgrim Trust)

 £500-£3000 available for maintenance and pro-active repairs.
 Applications require 50% match funding and should be costed at £1,000-£10,000.
 These might include:

 - roof repairs

 - stone repairs

 - structural repairs

-The next deadline for applications is May 23rd Read the Guidelines
+The final deadline for 2018 applications is September 26th Read the Guidelines

 The Listed Places of Worship Grant Scheme provides quick and easy funding for a wide range of repairs